Review of Measures Used for Evaluating Color Difference Models: Introduction.

 In our difference measure we compare the ellipsoids/ellipses with each other instead of directly comparing the color differences $\Delta V_{k}$ and $\Delta E_{k}$.
-We thus propose a two step process: on the basis of the measurements $\Delta V_{k}$ the parameters of the metric tensor $g_{ij}$ are defined and here also properly sampling of all directions and sizes is paramount to obtain an adequate description.
+We thus favor a two step process: on the basis of the measurements $\Delta V_{k}$ the parameters of the metric tensor $g_{ij}$ are defined and here also properly sampling of all directions and sizes is paramount to obtain an adequate description.
 In a 2nd and separate step the tensor found is compared with a theoretical tensor, defining a line element.
 This comparison can be done based on the eigenvalues and eigenvectors of the ellipsoids and there is no need to sample them, resulting in a much simpler difference measure.
-Since a metric tensor is completely defined by it's eigenvalues and it's eigenvectors 6 parameters at most are needed to define a full metric tensor (3 for a chromaticity tensor).
+Since a metric tensor is completely defined by its eigenvalues and its orthonormal eigenvectors 6 parameters (3 eigenvalues, 2 components of one eigenvector and 1 rotation angle around this vector) at most are needed to define a full metric tensor (3 for a chromaticity tensor).
 But for comparing two ellipsoids initially only 9 (or 5) parameters are needed, because only the relative orientation does matter.
-Eventually only 2 (or 1) remain as will become clear.
+Eventually, taking the scaling into account, only 2 (or 1) remain as will become clear.
 All directly defined difference measures can in principle also be defined using eigenvalues and it turns out that our newly defined difference measure is related in this sense to $\bar{\gamma}$.

 We believe this 2-step model was also implemented by MacAdam \cite{MacAdam:1964hk}, but where in the 2nd step also a discrete sampling was applied (over the unit circle).
 Since we want to relegate all statistical issues to the first step we avoid all sampling in step 2 and to compare our (eigenvalue) based method with the direct method, in the latter case, instead of summing over some samples we integrate over the unit circle.
+These continuous measures allow to compare the different difference metrics on an equal footing an without effects of inadequate sampling.